Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Returning foreign students added to the demand, driving up services inflation and rent prices.

-It would have been a 9.1% annual increase to June 2024 without the availability of subsidies through the Commonwealth Rent Assistance (CRA) program.
+It would have been an 8.5% annual increase to September 2024 without the availability of subsidies through the Commonwealth Rent Assistance (CRA) program.

 Above: Some of the most significant price rises occurred in the rental market.